proflynch/MATLAB-for-Scientific-Computing-and-AI/README.md

-# MATLAB for Scientific Computing/AI
+# MATLAB for Scientific Computing and AI

 GitHub Repository for the CRC Press book: